sanjailaksh19/portfolio-simple-website/README.md

 2. Open the `index.html` file in your browser to explore the Home Page.
 3. Navigate to the Contact Page by clicking the appropriate link.

-Alternatively, you can check out the live demo [here]
+Alternatively, you can check out the live demo - https://sanjailaksh19.github.io/portfolio-simple-website/